TryGhost/docs/content/install/local.md

 ## Install Ghost-CLI

-Ghost CLI is a commandline tool to help you get Ghost installed and configured for use, quickly and easily.
+[Ghost-CLI](/api/ghost-cli/) is a commandline tool to help you get Ghost installed and configured for use, quickly and easily.
 The npm module can be installed with `npm` or `yarn` on a local machine, depending on your preference.

 ```bash
 npm install ghost-cli@latest -g